rwtodd/Scala.argparse/README.md

 ## Tips

-- Use `nil` for the short option character if you don't want a short version.
-You always have to have a long version.
+- You always have to have a long name.
+Any flag can have a short name also.
 - `parse` throws `IllegalArgumentException`s when it finds input it doesn't like.
 - Any args which don't look like switches are returned with key `:free-args` in the order they were found.